AbhinavPeri/tar-development-environment/README.md

 2. On the bottom left hand corner under the settings button, click the box with the two arrows opposing each other

 3. Select **Reopen in Container** in the list of options that pops up.
 The first time you do this, it will take a while because it has to pull the base Docker image down.
 It'll open pretty fast after the first time.
-You'll know it's worked once the bottom left corner says **Dev Container: Brooklyn Project** and the terminal pops up with `root` as the user.
+You'll know it's worked once the bottom left corner says **Dev Container: ROS Melodic + PX4 Workspace** and the terminal pops up with `root` as the user.

 Good job!
-You are now developing on a fully fledged ROS + Ubuntu 20.04 container.
+You are now developing on a fully fledged ROS + Ubuntu 18.04 container.
 This is the software stack that'll be running on the Raspberry Pi, so hopefully anything that works in here will work on there.

 ## More setup in your dev container (only needs to be done once)